MatejGomboc/ARMCortexM-CppLib-DevEnv/README.md

 ### Available Tags

 - `latest` - Latest stable build from main branch.
 It's updated during each merge into main and also weekly through a cron job (every Saturday at 00:00 AM UTC).
 - `1.2.3` - Build from a release tag with an exact version (immutable) each time such kind of a tag is created.
-TODO!!!
 - `1.2` - Latest version of the 1.2.x series (updated each time a new 1.2.x is created).
-TODO!!!
 - `1` - Latest version of the 1.x.x series (updated each time a new 1.x.x is created).
-TODO!!!

 ### Included Tools